-We Are Trades can help guide you along the way
+We Are Trades can help guide you on your journey

-Are you ready to take the next step in your gender inclusion journey?
+Are you ready to take the next step in creating a safe and inclusive workplace?

 Let us be your guide through navigating change.

 We recognize that for many organizations, this work can be overwhelming.
-Please contact CCWESTT to explore ways in which we can support you and connect you with a network of employers doing this same transformational work.
+Please contact CCWESTT to explore how we can support you and connect you with a network of employers doing this same transformational work.

-Thank you for being a leader in creating and sustaining a workplace that is safe and inclusive of women.
+Thank you for being a leader in creating and sustaining a workplace that is safe and inclusive of everyone.

 Canadian Apprenticeship Forum (2015).
 The Competitive Advantage: A Business Case for Hiring Women in Skilled Trades.
 Canadian Apprenticeship Forum. https://cfc-swc.gc.ca/abu-ans/wwad-cqnf/bc-cb/business-case-en.pdf